 DeiC has four different HPC types at their disposal.
 The HPC types are offered by a number of consortia, and the universities are parties to these.
 The HPC types are categorised according to which hardware they consist of, as well as which demands the system makes of the user.
 Here we will go through the different types of HPC you can apply for.

-HPC type | Description |
+| HPC type | Description |

-DeiC Interactive HPC | This type is easy to use for new users and for educational purposes.
-The primary target group for Interactive HPC are users, who desire an HPC-system, as close as possible to a normal computer.
-You access the computer through a browser and through that can use a large number of pre-installed programmes, just like on your own PC.
-Because Interactive HPC is so simple mto use, it is ideal for new users and students.
-On the other hand, the many available programmes offer experienced users a fount of opportunity.
+| DeiC Interactive HPC | This type is easy to use for new users and for educational purposes.
+The primary target group for Interactive HPC are users who desire an HPC-system as close as possible to a normal computer.
+The computer is accessed via a browser and offers a large number of pre-installed programmes, just like on your own PC.
+Because Interactive HPC is quite easy to use, it is ideal for new users and students.
+On the other hand, the many available programmes offer a wealth of opportunities to the more experienced users.
 For further information see https://interactivehpc.dk/#/. |

-DeiC Throughput HPC | Ideal for small and medium sized tasks that use big data/files and for analyses of sensitive personal data.
-DeiC Throughput HPC offers a traditional HPC-setup, that you access via an SSH-connection to a Linux server.
-From here, you can run jobs thrugh a queuing system (e.g. Slurm), which handles resource allocation and runs.
+| DeiC Throughput HPC | Ideal for small- and medium-sized tasks that use big data/files, and for analyses of sensitive personal data.
+DeiC Throughput HPC offers a traditional HPC-setup accessed via an SSH-connection to a Linux server.
+From here, you can run jobs through a queueing system (e.g. Slurm), which manages resource allocation and runs.
 The system can handle large quantities og data with a high level of security, and is ideal for parallelisable programmes.
-All in all you have a large amount of control over your jobs on Throughput HPC, which is why it can take longer for new user to learn how to use it.
-For more information anbout the system and how to gain access, see https://www.deic.dk/en/Supercomputing/Instructions-and-Guides/How-to-get-access-to-HPC-Type-2 |
+All in all you have a large amount of control over your jobs on Throughput HPC, which is why it can take longer for new user to learn how to use it compared with Interactive.
+For more information anbout the system and how to gain access, see https://www.deic.dk/en/supercomputing-hpc/tjenester/deic-throughput-hpc. |

-LUMI Capability HPC | Capability HPC is the European pre-exascale supercomputer, LUMI.
-LUMI stands for "Large Unified Modern Infrastructure", and it is housed in the CSC datacentre in Kajaani, Finland.
-LUMI offers a setup similar to that of Throughput HPC, but with the very height of hardware.
+| LUMI Capability HPC | Capability HPC is the European pre-exascale supercomputer, LUMI.
+LUMI offers a setup similar to that of Throughput, with the very best hardware.
 Specifically, the computer's nodes are connected to the memory, the storage, and each other in a way that minimises latency during communication.
 This means that LUMI can handle calculations that surpass the capacity of Throughput HPC due to latency or memory.
 LUMI is financed 50% by EuroHPC Joint Undertaking, and 50% by the consortium countries, Denmark among them.
-Denmark has access to 3% of the LUMI resources, and AU has access to its own part hereof, which is portioned by the HPC forum through recurring calls.
+Denmark has access to 3% of the LUMI resources, and AU has access to its own part hereof, which is allocated by the HPC forum via quaterly calls.
 You can read more about LUMI here: https://www.lumi-supercomputer.eu/ |

 You can apply for HPC resources for both small and large project.
 The two kinds of projects each have their own application process.